thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_22.md

 ### 9. KEY QUOTES

 * **"The Biden Administration's fiscal policies are a recipe for disaster.
-They are leading to higher inflation, slower economic growth, and a weaker dollar." (p.
-728)** This quote reflects the authors' alarmist view of the Biden Administration's economic policies.
+They are leading to higher inflation, slower economic growth, and a weaker dollar." <sup>(728)</sup>** This quote reflects the authors' alarmist view of the Biden Administration's economic policies.
 * **"We need to simplify the tax code and reduce the tax burden on American families and businesses.
-This will unleash economic growth and create millions of new jobs." (p.
-729)** This quote highlights the chapter's emphasis on tax cuts as a solution to economic problems.
+This will unleash economic growth and create millions of new jobs." <sup>(729)</sup>** This quote highlights the chapter's emphasis on tax cuts as a solution to economic problems.
 * **"The IRS has become a weaponized agency that is used to target political opponents and to harass innocent taxpayers.
-We must rein in the IRS and restore its focus on its core mission of collecting taxes." (p.
-731)** This quote reveals the chapter's distrust of the IRS and its desire to weaken the agency.
+We must rein in the IRS and restore its focus on its core mission of collecting taxes." <sup>(731)</sup>** This quote reveals the chapter's distrust of the IRS and its desire to weaken the agency.
 * **"We need to strike a balance between protecting consumers and promoting economic growth.
-The Dodd-Frank Act went too far and has stifled innovation in the financial sector." (p.
-734)** This quote reflects the chapter's preference for deregulation and its skepticism towards government intervention in the financial industry.
+The Dodd-Frank Act went too far and has stifled innovation in the financial sector." <sup>(734)</sup>** This quote reflects the chapter's preference for deregulation and its skepticism towards government intervention in the financial industry.
 * **"China is engaged in a systematic effort to undermine the U.S. economy and to steal our intellectual property.
-We must take a more aggressive approach to countering China's economic aggression." (p.
-736)** This quote highlights the chapter's focus on countering China as a strategic competitor.
+We must take a more aggressive approach to countering China's economic aggression." <sup>(736)</sup>** This quote highlights the chapter's focus on countering China as a strategic competitor.

 ### 10. SUMMARY & SIGNIFICANCE